InterfaithCoding/frontend/css.md

 We use CSS to make our websites look nicer.
 All our design choices should be controlled using CSS rules rather than with HTML.

 Imagine that there is an invisible box around each HTML element.
-CSS creates rultes that control the way each individual box, and the contents of that box is displayed.
+CSS creates rules that control the way each individual box, and the contents of that box is displayed.
 For example, we can change the background colour, font, font size and weight, positioning and borders.

 CSS works by associating rules with HTML elements.
 A CSS rule contains two parts: a **selector** and a **declaration**.